 You can reap those benefits whether you walk indoors or out.
 A May 2019 review of 34 studies published in Sports Medicine found that there's not much difference between moving outdoors or on a treadmill: In both cases, exercisers' perceived effort and oxygen intake (which is an indicator of how hard they're working) were pretty much the same.

 However, you'll need to set your treadmill incline to mimic the resistance you'd experience walking outside.
-Around one percent should do the trick, suggests a Journal of Sports Sciences study.
+Around 1 percent should do the trick, according to a Journal of Sports Sciences study.

 Treadmill Walking vs. Walking Outside: Which Is Better?